arouyan/lakeFS/docs/deploy/k8s.md

       type: azure
       azure:
         auth_method: msi # msi for active directory, access-key for access key
-     #  In case you chose to authenticate via access key unmark the following rows and insert the values from the previous step
+     #  In case you chose to authenticate via access key, unmark the following rows and insert the values from the previous step
      #  storage_account: [your storage account]
      #  storage_access_key: [your access key]
 ```